ameybav/MLAlgo-and-Deep-Learning/README.md

-# Deep Learning
+# Machine Learning Algorithm and Deep Learning Algorithms

-## These are my learnings of DeepLearning / Neural Networks
+## I am implementing ML Algorithms and DL Algorithms from scratch.

-The above Jupyter Notebook is from the site mentioned in the notebook demonstrates use of simple Neural Network.
+These Jupyter Notebook are from the sites mentioned in the notebook demonstrates use of simple Neural Network.